Week-5/ecommerce/README.md

     - Text?
 Call?
 Barcode?
 Authenticator?
   - OAuth
     - Log in using FB/GitHub/Google/etc
-- Switch to a serverless database for a seamless deployment
-- While the pages are dynamic both on web and mobile, there are assets and forms that need refactoring, e.g. login/signup pages, item page, etc.
 - Utilize NPM Multer to handle file uploads, e.g. profile photos, item photos
   - aon, users can only upload photos by providing a URL for items owned
   - profile photos are static.